Mean Time Between Failures (MTBF) Meaning

 3. Conduct a root cause analysis

 Figuring out why something failed helps you prevent that failure from recurring in the future, or at least keep it from happening as often.
-For example, if you notice a specific part fails fairly frequently, you can replace it with a more high-quality part.
+For example, if you notice a specific part fails fairly frequently, you can replace it with a more high-quality part and increase operational efficiency.

 4. Establish condition-based maintenance